spatil1697/Docker-and-CI-CD-based-web-application-with-a-friendly-and-intuitive-user-interface/README.md

 * Docker
 * GitHub Actions
 * NGINX load balancer
-* Selenium Testing.
+* Selenium Testing

 ## ✨ Functionalities
-Here's what you can do with the Coffee Shop Web Application:
+Here is what you can do with the Coffee Shop Web Application:

 ### Sign Up:
 * Users can register on the application using their email, name, and password.